PlayFab/MpsPowershell/MpsPowershell/docs/New-PfRemoteUser.md

 ## NOTES

-ALIASES

 COMPLEX PARAMETER PROPERTIES

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-CREATEREMOTEUSERREQUEST <ICreateRemoteUserRequest>: Creates a remote user to log on to a VM for a multiplayer server build in a specific region.
+`CREATEREMOTEUSERREQUEST <ICreateRemoteUserRequest>`: Creates a remote user to log on to a VM for a multiplayer server build in a specific region.
 Returns user credential information necessary to log on.
   - `BuildId <String>`: The guid string build ID of to create the remote user for.
   - `Region <String>`: The region of virtual machine to create the remote user for.
   - `Username <String>`: The username to create the remote user with.